jaredboice/uptown-dropdown/README-npm.md

     calculateDimension: PropTypes.bool, // when true (and when anime is true), during animations uptown-dropdown will calculate and apply the body max-height when expanded and apply 0 on collapse
     prependIcon: PropTypes.bool, // prepends the optionally provided icon before the placeholder (it is appended after the placeholder by default)
     flexBasis: PropTypes.string, // eg. '200px' - quick-starter setting for synchronizing the flex-basis of the container, the header, and the body
+    minWidth: PropTypes.string, // eg. '200px' - quick-starter setting for synchronizing the min-width of the container, the header, and the body
+    minHeight: PropTypes.string, // eg. '200px' - quick-starter setting for synchronizing the min-height of the container, the header, and the body
     maxWidth: PropTypes.string, // eg. '500px' - quick-starter setting for synchronizing the max-width of the container, the header, and the body (on vertical orientations)
     maxHeight: PropTypes.string, // eg. '500px' - quick-starter setting for synchronizing the max-height of the container, the header, and the body (on horizontal orientations)
     border: PropTypes.string, // eg. '1px solid dimgray' - quick-starter setting for synchronizing the border of the header and the body